andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Ovation</h4>
 I didn't know what to expect as I walked off the stage to finish my first ever performance.
-I gave it a 50-50 shot that I'd get emotional and tear up backstage.
+I gave it a 50-50 shot that I'd get emotional backstage and tear up.
 But when it was all said and done the only emotion I feel is pure, unadulterated bliss.
 My smile spans the full distance from ear to ear.